 The manual transmission lever sprouts to the driver’s right on a cantilevered carbon and aluminium structure that also exposes the lever’s movement underneath.

-A total of 100 T.50s will be built, commencing later this year and priced from £2.36m before local taxes or charges.
+A total of 100 T.50s will be built, priced from £2.36m before local taxes or charges.
 Given the McLaren F1’s reputation, it’s not surprising to hear that the majority of the build run has already been allocated, with a strong reception from Japan and the US.